 First, the Ranger and Sapper tabs are regularly awarded for completion of the respective schools that award them upon training completion.
 A soldier or operator who meets the minimum requirements can attend Sapper School and Ranger School, and anybody who completes both schools (courses) will have both tabs.
 The completion guarantees you the right to wear those patches and badges on your shoulder.

 The Ranger Course is 62 days long.
 It is physically demanding.
-To be selected to attend the Ranger School, you have to complete the pre-Ranger course and be chosen.
+You have to complete the pre-Ranger course and be chosen to attend the Ranger School.
 The course is intended to improve small unit tactics and leadership.
 It also develops functional skills related to units whose mission is to engage the enemy in close combat and direct-fire battles.

 The course was established in 1950, and since then, it has been held at Fort Benning, Georgia.
 Since then, the Ranger course has little changed.
 It now lasts 61 days in duration, and it is divided into three phases: Benning Phase, Mountain Phase, and Swamp Phase.